optiq-lab/3L-Cache/3LCache/README.md

 ### 3LCache/scripts/trace_info
 Save the information of the dataset for determining the cache size during the experiment.
-The file in trace_info records the number of unique bytes(the minimum cache size required to store the entire trace).
+The file in the trace_info folder records the number of unique bytes(the minimum cache size required to store the entire trace).
 It is composed of a dictionary, where the key represents the name of the trace and the value represents the number of unique bytes.

 ### miss_ratio_boxplot.py
 ```bash